 On this tour, not only will you gaze in awe at Cheakamus Glacier and the famous Garibaldi Provincial Park, but you’ll also get to set foot on a 12,000-year-old glacier during the landing on Rainbow Mountain.
 A great advantage to this activity is that you can experience it with even the youngest members of your crew – children under 2 can ride on a parent’s lap, for free!

-The Ultimate Night Walk
+16. The Ultimate Night Walk

-Kids Art Camps
+17. Kids Art Camps

 If your kids are more artsy than sporty, check out the spring break camps that the Audain Art Museum put on in late March.
-The half-day camps for children aged six – 13 give kids the opportunity to get creative with paper mâché, watercolours, sculpture, and more.
-While the younger members of the family explore their artistic flair, it’s time for the adults to check out Scandinave Spa!
+The half-day camps for children aged six through 13 give kids the opportunity to get creative with paper mâché, watercolours, sculpture, and more.
+While the younger members of the family explore their artistic flair, there’s time for the adults to check out Scandinave Spa!

 After taking advantage of the plethora of adventures on Whistler’s doorstep, you may be feeling a little exhausted.
 If this is the case, a day at the Scandinave Spa should be your next stop.
-At these open-air baths, you can relax and rejuvenate in a hot pool, steam room or sauna before taking a quick plunge into the freezing cold water, and then making the short leap into one of the numerous solariums to fully unwind.
+At these open-air baths, you can relax and rejuvenate in a hot pool, steam room or sauna before taking a quick plunge into the freezing cold water, and then making the short leap into one of the solariums to fully unwind.

 Close to Lost Lake, the spa is located in the woods and makes for an utterly tranquil experience. $79 gives you access to the baths, and you can stay for as long as you like.
 Add a massage to the mix and you’ve got yourself the ultimate relaxation recipe.
 Note, that you have to be 19+ to enter the baths.

-Experience PEAK 2 PEAK
+19. Experience the PEAK 2 PEAK

 Riding the famous PEAK 2 PEAK Gondola is an iconic way to get up in the mountains and lap in the views.
 Linking Blackcomb and Whistler, the PEAK 2 PEAK cable car is the world’s longest and highest unsupported span for a lift of its kind, making this gondola ride surpass all others.
 Spring sightseeing begins on April 23rd!

-Are You Brave Enough?
+24. Are You Brave Enough?
+A Winter Bungee!

 Are your kids big-time thrill-seekers?
 If zip-lining doesn’t get your heart going enough, time to up the adrenaline and take a leap of faith.
 Whistler Bungee is arguably the town’s most exhilarating activity.